drouillarda/Portfolio/README.md

 ## Hi my name's Alex Drouillard,

-This is my portfolio, where you can learn a bit more about my values, hobbies and projects!
+This is my portfolio where you can learn a bit more about my values, hobbies and projects!